fongziyjun16/DOSP_Proj/Proj04/PartTwo/README.md

 <img width="473" alt="image" src="https://user-images.githubusercontent.com/28448629/146117813-65c9d00f-1f74-4e62-ac06-205de73f25e2.png">

-A user sign in to the system has two labels here: user name + token.
+A user signing in to the system has two labels here: user name + token.
 -  A token is a configuration for a user in the system.
 When a user login, the server will allocate a token to it.
 Each operation by the user will contains this token.
 If server doesn't find a token in the token list, it will clear the cookies.

 <img width="542" alt="image" src="https://user-images.githubusercontent.com/28448629/146118281-2a76957d-544e-4a76-ac71-f9883b682bb6.png">